-Leaving the airport turn to your right, you will come to a crossroad, take highway # 1 to the south of La Paz, take the next exit (libramiento) on the right before the great sculpture of La Paz (the tail of the whale or two pigeons).
-When you reach the next intersection (stop sign), turn right which is a kind of two-lane peripheral road along a stream (dry river on the left), at the next traffic light, turn right in the direction from Cabo San Lucas - there are lanes on the highway, narrowing down to 4 lanes after several traffic lights as you pass the small town of San Pedro you will find an important intersection, a large y, turn right on highway # 19 (highway # 19 stretches)
+Leaving the Ato. turn to your right, you will come to a crossroad, take highway # 1 to the south of La Paz, take the next exit (Libramiento) on the right before the great sculpture of La Paz (the tail of the whale or two pigeons) .
+When you reach the next intersection (stop sign), turn right which is a kind of two-lane peripheral road along a stream (dry river on the left), at the next traffic light, turn right in the direction from Cabo San Lucas - there are lanes on the highway, narrowing down to 4 lanes after several traffic lights as you pass the small town of San Pedro you will find an important intersection, a large Y, turn right on highway # 19 (Highway # 19 stretches) still under construction.

 Cross through the village continue south to Cabo San Lucas.
-After having passed the pemex station, take 3rd or 4th street on the right (watch out for our sign in the main road) and continue until the end, keep following our smaller signs with the orange wave and arrow (reflecting at night).
+After having passed the PEMEX station, take 3rd or 4th street on the right and continue until the end, then turn right and turn left.

-While driving, you could see cars that come with emergency lights, this indicates that there is a problem ahead, there are likely animals on the road.
-When you see those warnings, please also warn other drivers of the imminent risk and reduce your speed.
+While driving, you could see cars that come with emergency lights, this indicates that there is a problem ahead, it is likely that there are animals on the road.
+When you see those warnings, please also warn other drivers of the imminent risk.
 Thanks.

-While driving, you may run into a car that comes with emergency lights, this indicates that there is a problem ahead, there are likely some animals on the road.
+While driving, you may run into a car that comes with emergency lights, this indicates that there is a problem ahead, it is likely that there are some animals on the road.
 When you see those dangers, please also warn other drivers of imminent danger.
 Thanks.

-Before arriving at CSL, you see Soriana on your left, then Chedraui.
-At the intersection with the next traffic light, turn left towards san josé del cabo.
+Before arriving at CSL, you see SORIANA on your left, then CCC.
+At the intersection with the next traffic light, turn left towards San José del Cabo.
 At the next junction go straight until the next traffic light and turn left towards San José del Cabo.

-Drive the corridor for the next 35 km.
-Before entering San José, you will see a Mega Comercial supermarket on your right side and a roundabout.
+Walk the corridor for the next 35 km.
+Before entering San José, you will see a Mega Comercial supermarket on your right side and a roundabout (roundabout).
 Turn left at the roundabout to the airport.
-Start of the toll / toll road (28 pesos.) that ends at the airport.
+Start of the toll / toll road (28 pesos.-) that ends at the airport.